hpcoloma/pp5-dough-n-drizzle/README.md

   Remedies:

   Resolution: I uninstall django-countries 7.2.1 and installed  django-countries 7.6.1.
 This has the fix for this bug.
 You can reference on this [Github](https://github.com/SmileyChris/django-countries/issues/447) repo about Django Countries

+- Django not connecting/uploading static files to AWS S3 Bucket.

+  Issue: After adding all the required configuration settings for AWS and deploying to Heroku, static filea re not uploading to my AWS S3 Bucket.

+  Remedies:
+    1. I refactored AWS settings several times, disable and re-enable static_root folder.
+    2. I created another AWS S3 bucket incase I missed a step when following the walkthrough.
+Another student provided an updated instruction
+    3.

+  Resolution: I downgraded my Django version from 5.1.1 to Djano version 4.2.
+After pushing to Heroku, all my static files uploaded to my AWS S3 Bucket.
+Issue was fixed by Roman from Code Institute

 ## Technologies and Language
 Tech Tackles is built using a combination of modern technologies and programming languages to ensure a robust and efficient application.
 Below is a list of the primary technologies and languages used in this project: